pgeorgef/InstagramUnfollowBot/README.md

 ## How to use

-Replace 'yourusername' with your username and 'yourpassword' with your password in the .py file and compile
+Replace 'yourusername' with your username and 'yourpassword' with your password in the .py file and run the script.

 ## TODO